Skip to Content

 How to Play:

-1. Setup: Provide sacks for the children to hop in.
-Burlap sacks or large pillowcases are ideal, and you can even get a sack race kit that includes medals.
+1. Setup: Provide sacks for hopping.
+Burlap sacks or pillowcases work great.
+Try a sack race kit that includes medals.

-3. Win: The first individual or team to cross the finish line wins the race.
+3. Win: The first to cross the finish line wins.

 Children enjoying sack races in the yard, part of 5 fun party games for toddlers and preschoolers.